Core Web Vitals Report

 SEO can be a complex topic with a niche industry.
 A lot of terminology and processes needed to be studied in order to truly understand who the users are and how they needed to achieve their goals.
 I felt that I had little understanding of the user flow and user goals before developing the feature, which I mitigated by using my user interview sessions as education sessions as well.
 This established a working relationship with our users, where we invite them to voice their insights and therefore become invested in what we're building in order to improve their experience.

-Since it's release, the MVP was well-received and is on the precipice for further improvements in the future.
+Since it's release, the MVP was well-received and is a core selling feature for new customer contracts and existing customers looking to upgrade their packages.
+It's on the precipice for further improvements in the future.